-Course Code Course Name L-T-P Credits EC259 Data Analytics (0-0-8) 4
+Course Code Course Name L-T-P Credits EC259 Data Analytics (0-0-8) 4 business problems in entrepreneurship.

 CLO1: Apply knowledge of dispersion on grouped and ungrouped data cases.

-CLO2: Evaluate discrete and continuous probability distributions to various business problems in entrepreneurship.
-CLO3: Perform Test of Hypothesis as well as calculate confidence interval for a population parameter.
+CLO2: Evaluate discrete and continuous probability distributions to various population parameter.

+CLO3: Perform Test of Hypothesis as well as calculate confidence interval for a

 CLO4: Calculate confidence interval for a population parameter.

 CLO5: Application and its utilization.

-Data Science fundamentals, R and R Studio, Version Control and GitHub, R Markdown, scientific thinking and Big data, Programming with R, Loop Functions and Debugging, Simulation & Profiling, finding data and reading different file types, data storage systems and the appropriate tools to extract data from web or from databases like MySQL, organizing, merging and managing the data you have collected, text and date manipulation in R, the basics of analytic graphics and the ggplot2 system.
+Data Science fundamentals, R and R Studio, Version Control and GitHub, R Markdown, scientific thinking and Big data, Programming with R, Loop Functions and Debugging, Simulation & Profiling, finding data and reading different file types, data storage systems and the appropriate tools to extract data from web or from databases like MySQL, organizing, merging and managing the data you have collected, text and date manipulation in R, the basics of analytic graphics and the base plotting system in R, graphing systems available in R: the Lattice system and the ggplot2 system.
 While the base graphics system provides many important tools for visualizing data, it was part of the original R system and lacks many features that may be desirable in a plotting system, particularly when visualizing high dimensional data, statistical methods for exploratory analysis, clustering and dimension reduction techniques that allow you to make graphical displays of very high dimensional data (many variables), EDA tools.